 A: No, many shooters wear glasses or contact lenses.
 So long as your vision is OK with glasses/contacts this will be fine.
 Telescopes are used to “spot” shots.

 Q: I have heard that rifles kick when fired; will this hurt?

 A: No, 0.22” calibre ammunition is very low powered.
 Unlike a shotgun or large-calibre rifle, the recoil is very gentle and little more than a slight wobble.
 PCP Air Rifles have no recoil at all, which can be used for the non confident shooters.

 Q: Do I have to be physically strong to hold the rifle still?

 A: Yes and No, The rifle can weigh upto 4.5KG.
 While this seems like a lot, most rifles will weight less than this.
 Also the position you adopt for free standing rifle allows you to create your own natural support for the rifle.
-Younger members can choose to shoot with a bench rest, however we no longer have a bench rest competition.
+Younger members can choose to shoot with a bench rest.

 Q: I haven’t fired a rifle before, can I still join?